Xilinx/mlir-air/programming_examples/shim_dma_2d/README.md

 # shim_dma_2d

 This example demonstrates how data may be moved using shim DMA operations.
-Specifically, in this example a 2-dimensional block of data (sometimes referred to in the code as an *image*) is set to have some specific values.

-It was transferred to a compute core using DMA.
-The compute core then modifies an upper corner of the data (sometimes referred to in code as the *tile*).
+In this example, a 2-dimensional block of data (referred to in test code as an *image*) is set to have some specific values.
+The data is transferred to a compute core using DMA.
+The compute core then modifies all data in an upper corner (referred to in test code as the *tile*) of the image.
+When run, the output is checked to verify that the tile reflects the new values while the remainder of the image retains the original values.

-The logic in this example is defined in [shim_dma_2d.py](shim_dma_2d.py).
+The logic in this example is defined in [shim_dma_2d.py](shim_dma_2d.py), and uses Python AIR bindings to generate AIR MLIR.

+## Running and Testing

-For illustrative purposes, there are 3 ways to run and test this example.
+For illustrative purposes, we provide three different ways to run and test this example.
+The three approaches are functionally equivalent but the implementation of each approach differs.
+The general workflow of each is:
+* Build
+  * The AIR Python bindings are used to generate AIR MLIR (generally a file called ```air.mlir```)
+  * The AIR MLIR code is transformed and compiled by ```aircc.py```, which may be invoked either on the command line or through a python wrapper. ```aircc.py``` calls ```air-opt``` to run pipelines of passes over the initial AIR MLIR.
+For more control, there also exist mechanisms (not shown in this example) to customize the passes used.
+For the curious reader, most of the tests in [```/test/xrt```](/test/xrt) take this approach.
+  * The final step is to produce the ```xclbin``` binary which contains one or more kernels that are capable of running on an NPU.
+* Test
+  * Setup input/output regions
+  * Extract the compatible kernel from the ```xclbin``` and load the kernel on the device
+  * Run the kernel on the NPU
+  * Check that the output(s) contain the expected data

-## Run and test with AIR utility functions
+### Method 1: Run and test with AIR utility functions

-This is the cleanest and simplest method of running MLIR-AIR code on NPUs, and uses code in the [run.py](run.py) file.
+This is the cleanest and simplest method of specifying a workflow to run AIR MLIR on an NPU, and uses code in the [run.py](run.py) file.
+The utility functions greatly simplify setting up input/output data and allow ```aircc.py``` to use a default set of pipelines and passes.
+For this example, ```aircc.py``` is configured with ```--experimental```, which adds some additional experimental passes to the pipeline with the goal of increased efficiency.
 ```bash
 make pyworkflow
 ```

-## Generate MLIR-AIR with python, compile on the command line, and run with python
+### Method 2: Generate AIR MLIR with python, compile on the command line, and run with python

 This method uses the [test.py](test.py) file.
-This file is included for better understanding of what the utility functions avialable by the XRT air backend do behind the scenes.
+While method 1 may be more user-friendly, this method is included as a frame of reference to understand the processes and steps that are abstracted by the AIR XRT backend utility functions used in method 1.

 ```bash
 make
 make run_py
 ```

-## Generate MLIR with python, compile on the command line, and run with C++
+### Method 3: Generate AIR MLIR with python, compile on the command line, and run with C++

 This method uses the [test.cpp](test.cpp) file.
-While python is very clean, this example is used to show how C++ may be used.
+While Method 1 may be more user-friendly, this method is used to show how C++ may be used.
 ```bash
 make
 make run